Dear Parishioners,

 Let me share with you a some facts and incidents that accentuate and corroborate this conclusion in my own mind:

 about one-fifth of our registered Catholics attend Mass each week.
-Can they really believe in the Real Presence
+Can people really believe in the Real Presence

 with such sparse attendance?

 - People come to Mass looking like they are ready for the gym or even the beach.
-Someone also came forward to distribute the Holy Eucharist (presumably to fill-in for someone who did not show up) dressed in gym shorts, athletic shoes and a t-shirt.
+Someone at one of my former parishes also came forward to distribute the Holy Eucharist (presumably to fill-in for someone who did not show up) dressed in gym shorts, athletic shoes and a t-shirt.
 Really?

-- At a Mass for the religious education students, one of students took the Holy Eucharist in one hand and then began to give a high five with the other hand to the students in the first pew as he passed them.
+- A few years ago at a Mass for the religious education students, one of students took the Holy Eucharist in one hand and then began to give a high five with the other hand to the students in the first pew as he passed them.
 Eventually, he did consume the Sacred Host.
 I saw it happen as I was distributing Holy Communion.
 Does he understand or even have a clue what (WHO) he had in his hand?

 - On a far too